maelchiotti/LocalMaterialNotes/README.md

 - Write text notes (title + content)
 - Add checklists along the normal text
+- Take advantage of the advanced formatting options
+- Undo and redo your changes while editing
 - Use the quick action from your home screen to quickly add a note

 ### Organize